Concord Marines: 1902 to 1905: New England League / one championship

+1907: New Hampshire State League / brief season

-Concord played their final season in 1907.
-Concord returned to the Class D level New Hampshire State League.
-The team ended the season with a 2-7 record under manager A. Long.
+Concord played their final season in 1907, as Concord returned to membership in the Class D level New Hampshire State League.
+The team ended the season with a 2-7 record while playing under manager A. Long.
 The New Hampshire State League began play in the 1907 season as a Class D level league.
 It was an eight–team league that began play on May 11, 1907.
 During the 1907 season, the New Hampshire State League folded four teams.
-A meeting was held on June 17, 1907, where the league was restructured and changed its name to the Vermont State League, beginning play July 2, 1907.
+A meeting was held on June 17, 1907, where the league was restructured and changed its name to the Vermont State League, beginning play July 2, 1907 without a Concord franchise.

 The standings for the New Hampshire State League were affected by four franchises who did not play the complete season.
 The standings through June 29, 1907, were Barre-Montpelier Intercities 19–6, Burlington Burlingtons 13–12, West Manchester 11–12, Laconia/Plattsburgh Brewers 8–14, East Manchester 7–7, Franklin 5–7, Nashua 3–3 and Concord 2–7.

 Concord, New Hampshire was without minor league baseball for over a century, until the 2016 New Hampshire Wild began play as members of the Independent level Empire Professional Baseball League.